Dutch Bellamy Party

-The Dutch Bellamy Party (in Dutch: Nederlandse Bellamy-Partij) was a political party in the Netherlands that upheld the thoughts of the American utopian socialist Edward Bellamy.
+The Dutch Bellamy Party (Nederlandse Bellamy-Partij, NBP) was a political party in the Netherlands that upheld the thoughts of the American utopian socialist Edward Bellamy.

-The Bellamy-movement emerged in the Netherlands in 1927, and in 1933 the International Bellamy Association (IVB) was founded in Rotterdam.
-By the end of the 1930s the IVB had around 10 000 followers.
+The Bellamy movement emerged in the Netherlands in 1927, and in 1933 the International Bellamy Association (IVB) was founded in Rotterdam.
+By the end of the 1930s the IVB had around 10,000 followers.
 The IVB did, however, not involve itself in party politics.

-During the Second World War, German occupation authorities banned IVB.
+During World War II, the German occupation authorities banned the IVB.
 During this period, a section of the movement felt a need to involve the ideals of Bellamy in party politics.
 On May 30, 1945, just a few weeks after the end of the occupation the NBP was founded by a group of six IVB leaders in Groningen.
 The chairman of the party was J. Derksen Staats.
-IVB, which was reorganized after the war, did not actively support the idea of a political party.
+The IVB, which was reorganized after the war, did not actively support the idea of a political party.

 The NBP contested the 1946 parliamentary election, with L.B. van den Muyzenberg as its top candidate.
-The party contested elections with the slogan of 'gradual yet consequent socialization of the means of production'.
-The party got 11 025 votes (0.23%), about half of them in Rotterdam and the Hague.
-It got 1,04% of the Hague votes, 0.86% in Rotterdam, 0.72% in Haarlem, 0.52% in Groningen, 0.52% in Den Helder and 0.38% in Arnhem.
+The party contested elections with the slogan of "gradual yet consequent socialization of the means of production".
+The party got 11,025 votes (0.23%), about half of them in Rotterdam and The Hague.
+It got 1.04% of The Hague votes, 0.86% in Rotterdam, 0.72% in Haarlem, 0.52% in Groningen, 0.52% in Den Helder and 0.38% in Arnhem.
 The party did not win any seat in the parliament.

-After the elections, NBP entered into a period of decline.
+After the elections, the NBP entered into a period of decline.
 In April 1947 Van den Muyzenberg and the majority of the NBP members left to join the Progressive Party for a World Government.
-NBP ceased to exist shortly thereafter.
+The NBP ceased to exist shortly thereafter.